usm4n/ionic-mastermind/README.md

    ```sh
    git clone https://github.com/usm4n/ionic-mastermind.git
    ```
-2. Install NPM packages by running following command inside the project directory.
+2. Install NPM packages by running the following command inside the project directory.
    ```sh
    npm install
    ```
-3. Serve you App in browser using:
+3. Serve your App in the browser using:
    ```sh
    ionic serve
    ```